Heritage News

 A few minor upgrades were made to Hub building to help with sound dampening issues.

-In June we had many trees trimmed that were hanging over several buildings on campus effecting siding and causing roof damage.
+In June we had many trees trimmed that were hanging over several buildings on campus affecting siding and causing roof damage.

 We have spent a good bit of the second quarter going through the list from the inspection.
 This led us to hire electrical, plumbing and general maintenance people to correct those issues.
 A few new exterior doors have been purchased as well.

-Much time has been spent planning the 30th birthday celebration and how that effects property...along with dreaming and planning some much needed upgrades to the Prayer Chapel area.
+Much time has been spent planning the 30th birthday celebration and how that affects property.
+In addition, we're dreaming and planning for some much needed upgrades to the Prayer Chapel area.

 We have some larger repair items to focus attention on during the fall.